adeonir/boilerplate-react-vite/README.md

 - `dev`: runs your application on `localhost:3000`
 - `build`: creates the production build version
 - `preview`: starts a simple server with the build production code
-- `test`: runs jest to test all components and pages
-- `test:watch`: runs jest in watch mode
+- `test`: runs vitest in watch mode
+- `test:ui`: runs vitest enabling UI
+- `test:coverage`: runs vitest returning coverage table
-- `test:ci`: runs jest to test all components and pages in CI
+- `test:ci`: runs vitest once in CI
 - `lint`: runs the linter in all components and pages
 - `format`: runs prettier to format all components and pages
 - `typecheck`: runs the type checker in all components and pages